Array§

 none<T>(data: T, conditions: Predicate<T>[]): boolean

-if and only if none of the conditions
+Returns true if and only if none of the conditions are true for the data.

 Source§notAll<T>(data: T, conditions: Predicate<T>[]): boolean